salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 properties for creating a resource.

 Routes on a version MAY add optional query string parameters.
-Routes on a version MUST NOT add required parameters.
+Routes on a version MUST NOT add required query string parameters.

 See also [breaking changes](jusification/breakingchanges.md)